-- The students will be able to - Understand the basic concepts of life insurance - Analyse the ULIP products - Understand the underwriting process and new development in insurance sector - Calculate the premium, paid-up and surrender value of the insurance. - Understand the functions of insurance and regulatory bodies
+- Understand the basic concepts of life insurance - Analyse the ULIP products - Understand theunderwriting process and new development in insurance sector - Calculate the premium, paid-up and surrender value of the insurance. - Understand the functions of insurance and regulatory bodies

 Pedagogy: This course includes class lectures, discussion of issues and concepts as per the lesson plan by students, assignments, practical exercises, group discussions, seminars, and applications with examples.